CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-runorder.rst

 ==================================================

-Once designs have been created, it is often important to optimize the run order to efficiently reach equilibrium and allow for the maximum number of runs to be implemented within a constrainted budget or time period.
+Once designs have been created, it is often important to optimize the run order to efficiently reach equilibrium and allow for the maximum number of runs to be implemented within a constrained budget or time period.
 While statisticians generally recommend using a randomized order for the experimental runs, it can sometimes mean the difference of a small randomized experiment versus a larger non-randomized experiment.